CD Rates Today: December 21, 2022—Earn More Than 4% Interest

-You can earn 4.16% interest and higher on your money with today’s best CDs.
+Today’s best interest rates on CDs, or certificates of deposit, pay 4.45% and higher, depending on the CD’s term.
 Plus, the average CD yields are climbing.
-Check out the top rates and typical yields being offered across CDs of various durations.
+Take a look at the top rates and typical yields being offered on CDs of various durations.

 Related: Compare the Best CD Rates